-So about that whale watch out of Pleasant Bay.
-We left early of a morning, when the fog lay thick, chill and heavy on the little harbor.
+So about that whale watch out of Pleasant Bay: we left early of a morning, when the fog lay thick, chill and heavy on the little harbor.
 The boat plowed slowly along the coastline, the young PHD students up in the flying bridge keeping a sharp eye out for whales.

 “One o’clock!
-One o’clock!” someone would yell, and by the time I pointed my camera, the slick black dorsal fin and a glimpse of a back would have disappeared.
+One o’clock!” someone would yell, and by the time I pointed my camera, the slick black dorsal fin and a glimpse of a whale’s back would have disappeared.
 This happened a few times.
 I gave up taking pictures and enjoyed the boat ride over pellucid seas, on what turned out to be a stunning, sunny, hot morning.
 We all came back sunburned.
 Still.
-A lovely boat ride along the unpopulated CBI shoreline.
+A lovely boat ride along the underpopulated CBI shoreline.

 Along the Cabot Trail